- Public Service Guarantee

 The Government acknowledges the information it holds is a valuable public resource and is committed to being open and accountable, engaging with the community, and public participation in the making of decisions, policies, and laws.

 SA Cabinet approved the online publication of information regularly requested under FOI in April 2013 and a policy to assist with its implementation was approved by Cabinet in August 2013.
-Information related to the Department for Communities and Social Inclusion will be published to this website.
+Information related to the Department for Human Services will be published to this website.